sueszli/blog/0 shower thoughts/job market.md

 - https://80000hours.org/2019/04/career-advice-i-wish-id-been-given-when-i-was-young/
 - https://80000hours.org/2019/10/anonymous-advice-careers/

-[^demanddump]: some interesting articles on career impact:
+career impact:

 - https://80000hours.org/career-reviews/
 - https://80000hours.org/skills/software-tech/#specialty

+references:

+[^pgen]: originally from a video by "the primeagen" called ["Developers On Edge"](https://youtu.be/DOdB1e1xrfU?si=9w5wRToMUhBimeNi&t=828).

+[^fitdump] check out the links above for some interesting articles on this topic and the source for illustration.

+[^demanddump]: check out the links above for some interesting articles on this topic.